iancleary/ubuntu-dev-playbook/README.md

 make all
 ```

-This target runs three other targets in series:
+This target runs four other targets in series:

 * `bootstrap`
 * `bootstrap-check`
 * `install`
+* `non-ansible`

 Let's go through each.